bxman/cleandataproject/README.md

 ## Functions called in following order

-get_data() - oad and merge initial data sets merge_data() - load and merge initial data sets cbind() - select mean and STD datasets with Subject and activity useful_labels() - clean up column/varialble headings aggregate(), order() - Build independent tidy data set with the average of each variable for each activity and each subject. write.table() - write tidy.txt out to disk
+* get_data() - load and merge initial data sets

+* merge_data() - load and merge initial data sets

+* cbind() - select mean and STD datasets with Subject and activity

+* useful_labels() - clean up column/varialble headings

+* aggregate(), order() - Build independent tidy data set with the average of each variable for each activity and each subject.

+* write.table() - write tidy.txt out to disk